ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ✅ **Added**: Adds [Azure Blob storage](/connections/azureBlobStorage) as a new connection type.- ⚡ **Improved**: Improves the error that gets emitted when ShadowTraffic tries to automatically generate a schema for a function whose type it can't infer.- ⚡ **Improved**: Improves the error that gets emitted when Avro serialization fails because of either missing fields or mistyped unions.
+- ✅ **Added**: Adds [Azure Blob storage](/connections/azureBlobStorage) as a new connection type.
+- ⚡ **Improved**: Improves the error that gets emitted when ShadowTraffic tries to automatically generate a schema for a function whose type it can't infer.
+- ⚡ **Improved**: Improves the error that gets emitted when Avro serialization fails because of either missing fields or mistyped unions.

 ---